benzon/DRP_RECREATION/README.md

 [es_extended](https://github.com/ESX-Org/es_extended)

+**Note**
+Please use the releases for now, master branche is unsted but should work, after a minor clean up.

 **Description**

 This script is made for RP recreational usage, where you can rent a bike, or go basejumping/parachuting with your friends.